LaudateCorpus1/BulkyBook/README.md

 - Used Tiny.Cloud website to make our description for product more editable with font formats options.(Bold, Italic etc)

 - Authorize based on roles implemented.
 Authurize attribute with Roles were set at controller level and Configure application start up to return login page if unauthorised.

+- Integratimg with Facebook Login
+  - Create an account in facebook developer website
+  - Create an APP ID
+  - Set up with facebook login
+  - Get the App ID and App secret and configure the credential in Start up.
+You need to also install a Facebook .net core package.